With a real local of your choice

-On average a tour guide can charge 25-99 USD per person depending on where you’re going, the activities involved and how long they will take.
+On average, a tour guide can charge 25-99 USD per person depending on where you’re going, the activities involved and how long they will take.

 Our guide prices vary according to different regions in Egypt.
 For pricing details, check the following;

-Yes, if you want a smooth, hassle free trip.
-For your first time at least, a guide is recommended to avoid some of the less pleasant elements of touring Egypt such as;
+Yes, if you want a smooth, hassle-free trip.
+For your first time at least, a guide is recommended to avoid some of the less pleasant elements of touring Egypt, such as;

 - Haggling and excessive promotion from vendors

-- Navigating a complicated public transport system
+- Navigating complicated public transport system

 - Breaking unknown customs and expected social norms

 You can, but you shouldn’t if you’re a first time visitor.
 It won’t be as enjoyable, as there’s a learning curve when it comes to effectively touring Egypt.
-A legitimate local guide can show you the ropes, especially at tourist-heavy sites where it can be hard to navigate the constant haggling and heavy calls to buy something.
+A legitimate local guide can show you the ropes, especially at tourist-heavy sites, where it can be hard to navigate the constant haggling and heavy calls to buy something.

 Guides also act as a barrier between tourists and less considerate vendors.
 You won’t deal with aggressive sales tactics and pressure to buy a service or item.